iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 I've already mentioned the ARM REST API, right?
 Policies, event logs, error messages, interactions in the portal and CLI, and even the internal definitions of Azure resources – they're all in JSON.

 Well, ARM templates come incredibly close to the ARM API because they're based on JSON format.
-This is what makes ARM templates the most precise and the least abstractig tool for IaC while maintain a declarative approach.
+This is what makes ARM templates the most precise and the least abstracting tool for IaC while maintaining a declarative approach.

-Some people don't like JSON for ugly presentation when unformatted, and low tolerance to errors with commas.
-ARM Template [expressions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-expressions) and [fucntions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions) may look too complaex and fragile, until you get used to them.
+Some people don't like JSON for ugly presentation when unformatted, and low tolerance for errors with commas.
+ARM Template [expressions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-expressions) and [fucntions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions) may look too complex and fragile until you get used to them.

 One significant benefit of ARM templates is their ability to closely mirror the API.
 You can refer to API representations of resources (JSON View, Error Messages, CLI Debug) as a reference while creating templates.
 This minimizes the chances of errors in attribute names and the overall object structure.